Homomorphic encryption and some black box attacks: Black box algebra

 Black box algebraic structures had been introduced by Babai and Szem\'{e}redi \cite{babai84.229} in the special case of groups as an idealized setting for randomized algorithms for solving permutation and matrix group problems in computational group theory.
-Our Axioms BB1--BB3 is a slight modification -- and generalisation to arbitrary algebraic structures -- of their original axioms.
-Black box groups have proved to be very useful in computational group theory.
+Our Axioms BB1--BB3 are a slight modification -- and generalization to arbitrary algebraic structures -- of their original axioms.

-In case of finite fields, the concept of a black box field can be traced back to Lenstra Jr \cite{lenstra91.329}, Boneh \cite{boneh96.283}, and Boneh and Lipton \cite{Boneh96searchingfor}, and in case of rings -- to Arvind \cite{arvind06.126}.
+So far, it appears that only finite groups, fields, rings, and, very recently, projective planes (in our paper \cite{BY2018}) got a black box treatment.
+In the case of finite fields, the concept of a black box field can be traced back to Lenstra Jr \cite{lenstra91.329} and Boneh and Lipton \cite{Boneh96.283}, and in the case of rings -- to Arvind \cite{arvind06.126}.

+A higher level of abstraction introduced in our papers produces new tools allowing us to solve problems which previously were deemed to be intractable.
+For example, recently, a fundamental problem of constructing a unipotent element in black box groups encrypting $\psl_2$ was solved in odd characteristics via constructing a black box projective plane and its underlying black box field \cite{BY2018}.
+There is an analogous recognition algorithm for the black box groups encrypting $\psl_2$ in even characteristic \cite{kantor15.16}.